There are currently no products in the cart.

 5. Promote Weight Loss

-One of the most common New Year’s Resolutions is to lose weight.
-However, for many people, this goal remains all year long as they continuously look for healthy ways to supplement their weight loss.
+One of the most common New Year’s resolutions is to lose weight.
+However, for many people, this goal tends to sticks around all year long as they continuously look for healthy ways to supplement their weight loss.

-In fact, in our medical office, BCAA supplementation is part of our standard recommendation for helping patients trying to lose weight with hypocaloric diets.
+In fact, in our medical office, BCAA supplementation is part of our standard recommendation for helping patients that are trying to lose weight with hypocaloric diets.

 When combined with a healthy diet and exercise, BCAAs lead to greater fat loss and overall weight loss.
 Higher intakes of BCAA are associated with a lower rate of being overweight and less excess body fat in adults.
 BCAAs also help improve fat oxidation, which leads to increased fat burning.

 How much BCAA should you consume to lose weight?

 In one study, participants who consumed an average of 15 grams of BCAAs from their diet each day had up to a 30% lower risk of becoming overweight or obese than those who consumed an average of 12 grams per day.

 Dietitian Meredith Crilly recommends, “If your goal is weight loss, make sure to consume adequate protein sources on a reduced-calorie diet – especially protein sources rich in branched-chain amino acids.
 This encourages the breakdown of fat rather than muscle mass.”